niddyng/Processor/README.md

 # Processor
-MIPS architecture 32-bit processor
+single cycle MIPS architecture 32-bit processor use verilog

-32-bit single cycle MIPS CPU in Verilog
+# Only for research purposes